 To compete in evolving markets, life science companies are also increasingly collaborating with players outside the industry to access their unique capabilities.
 For example, Novartis is teaming up with Qualcomm, J&J is partnering with IBM and Biogen, Novartis and AbbVie are collaborating with Google.
 Collaboration both reduces risk for pharma companies and provides faster access to new capabilities vs developing them in-house.

 Finally, collaboration may become more popular simply because smaller companies have more choices when it comes to financing – VC, private equity investment, mezzanine funding, follow-on rounds from current venture investors, IPOs, partnerships with global pharma companies, or even regional commercialization deals.
 With the right asset and a host of financing options, smaller companies suddenly have a lot more say in what type of deal they’ll accept.

 A Partnering Place to support flexible deals

-Whatever the deal type, to win the right deals faster, life science companies need a partnering place.
-Business developers collaborate more effectively when all of their partnering intelligence, including scouting, deals and alliances, is centralized.
-Partnering places include best practice workflows and provide support for evaluations, ensuring that opportunities are efficiently, but thoroughly vetted before a decision is made.
+Whatever the deal type, to win the right deals faster, life science companies need a place to track opportunities.
+Business developers collaborate more effectively when all of their partnering intelligence, including scouting, deals, and alliances, is centralized.
+Inova’s software includes best practice workflows and provides support for evaluations, ensuring that opportunities are efficiently, but thoroughly vetted before a decision is made.
 For deals that are successfully signed, partnering places include full alliance management, including tracking obligations triggered by date or milestone.